 Women are a creative bunch.
 Female influences can be found in all the arts, such as the paintings of Frida Kahlo, films by Sofia Coppola, and even music by Dolly Parton.
-And in the literature world, there are must-read poems by inspiring women you may find incredibly insightful.
+And in the literature world, there are must-read female poems you may find incredibly insightful.

 Poetry is a matter of life, not just a matter of language.— Lucille Clifton, American poet, writer, and educator

 Poetry has its benefits.
 It takes the chaos of life and expresses it in more meaningful and relatable ways.
 Not only that, but reading and writing poems can develop your sense of empathy.